-In respect of awards made in 2000 under the Restricted Share Plan, the Company's TSR was ranked 62nd out of the 88 relevant comparator companies remaining in the FTSE 100 (i.e., the 70th percentile) for the three year performance period ended on December 31, 2002.
-As Prudential's position was lower than 60th percentile, the 2000 awards lapsed and rights were not granted over any of the shares conditionally awarded to executive directors.
+(2) In respect of awards made in 2002 under the Restricted Share Plan, the Company's TSR was ranked at 89th percentile at the end of the three-year performance period on December 31, 2004.
+As Prudential's position was lower than 60th percentile, the 2002 awards lapsed and no rights were granted over any of the shares conditionally awarded to executive directors.